Since 2017

 What to do if there are bugs in the flour?

-Unfortunately, just throw it away.
+Unfortunately, you just have to throw it away.
 After that, wash the container and treat the cabinet with vinegar or boiling water.